prajwalthakur/ros2_motion_planning_suite/README.md

 ## Use Case
 I initiated this project to independently study algorithms and software development for autonomous vehicle systems.
 This repository is also available for your personal use in studying, education, research, or development.

-If this project supports your work or contributes to your tasks, please feel free to inform me by creating an issue.
+If this project supports your work or contributes to your tasks, please feel free to inform me by starring the repository.

 ## Contribution